kanni3107/DDS_PROJECT/README.md

 2023-10    | ######################################## 1335.50
 2023-11    | ###################################### 1200.00

-## 2. Smart Parking Lot Management
+## 🅿️ 2.
+Smart Parking Lot Management
 Project Overview
-This C++ application simulates a smart parking lot management system.
-It uses a linked list to dynamically manage parking slots, allowing cars to be parked and removed.
-The system keeps track of the total capacity, allocates the first available slot to a new car, and handles overflow scenarios when the lot is full.
-It also calculates a simple parking fee upon a car's exit based on the duration of its stay.
+This application simulates a smart parking lot management system using a linked list.
+It handles parking, removal, and status tracking for a fixed number of slots, and even calculates a parking fee based on the duration of the stay.

-Features
+### Features
-Dynamic Slot Management: Park cars in the first available slot.
+🚗 Dynamic Slot Management: Park cars in the first available slot.

-Car Removal: Remove cars by their license plate and calculate the parking fee.
+💳 Car Removal & Fee Calculation: Remove cars by license plate and calculate the parking fee.

-Real-time Status: View the current status of all parking slots.
+🚦 Real-time Status: View the current status of all parking slots (occupied or empty).

-Capacity Handling: Manages a fixed number of parking slots.
+🈵 Capacity Handling: Manages a fixed number of parking slots and notifies when full.

-Overflow Notification: Informs the user when the parking lot is full.

-Time Tracking: Records the entry time for each car to calculate parking duration.
+⏱️ Time Tracking: Records the entry time for each car.

-Data Structures Used
+#### Data Structures Used
-struct ParkingSlot: Represents a node in the linked list, containing car details and a pointer to the next slot.
+struct ParkingSlot: Represents a node in the linked list.

 Singly Linked List: The entire parking lot is represented as a singly linked list of ParkingSlot nodes.

-How to Run
+** How to Run **
 Navigate to the SmartParkingLot/src directory.

 Compile the source code: g++ main.cpp -o parking_lot